Framlingham

 Framlingham is a market town and civil parish in Suffolk, England.

-Of Anglo-Saxon origin, it appears in the 1086 Domesday Book.
-The parish had a population of 3,342 at the 2011 Census and an estimated 4,016 in 2019.
+Of Anglo-Saxon origin, it appears in the 1086 Domesday Book and was part of Loes Hundred.
+The parish had a population of 3,342 at the 2011 census and an estimated 4,016 in 2019.
 Nearby villages include Earl Soham, Kettleburgh, Parham, Saxtead and Sweffling.

 Governance

 An electoral ward of the same name exists.
-The parish stretches north-east to Brundish with a total ward population taken at the 2011 Census of 4,744.
+The parish stretches north-east to Brundish with a total ward population taken at the 2011 census of 4,744.

 Features

+The name Framlingham derives from the Old English framelaingashām meaning the 'village of Framela's people'.

-Framlingham's history can be traced to an entry in the Domesday Book (1086) when it then consisted of several manors.
+Framlingham's history can be traced to an entry in the Domesday Book (1086) when it consisted of several manors.

-The medieval Framlingham Castle is a major feature and tourist attraction for the area, managed by English Heritage.

-Mary Tudor (daughter of Henry VIII and his first wife Catherine of Aragon) was proclaimed the first Queen of England there in 1553.
-It is referred to in Ed Sheeran's 2017 single "Castle on the Hill", Sheeran having grown up in Framlingham.
-There is a large lake or mere next to it which used to supply the castle with fish.
+The medieval Framlingham Castle is a major feature and tourist attraction for the area and is managed by English Heritage.
+This Norman castle was first referenced in 1148, although some academics believe it could be as old as the 11th century.
+Mary Tudor (daughter of Henry VIII and his first wife Catherine of Aragon) was proclaimed the first Queen of England here in 1553.
+The castle is referenced in the 2017 single "Castle on the Hill" by Ed Sheeran, who grew up in Framlingham.
+Adjacent to the castle is a large lake, or mere, which used to supply the castle with fish.
 It is managed by the Suffolk Wildlife Trust.
-A nature walk in woodland can be made around the mere.There is also a large meadow adjacent to the Castle which holds various outdoor events and productions in the summer and where people can picnic.
+A nature walk in woodland can be made around the mere.
+There is also a large meadow adjacent to the castle that holds various outdoor events and productions in the summer and where people can picnic.

-The town is home to the comprehensive secondary Thomas Mills High School, the independent school Framlingham College, the Church of St Michael the Archangel, which dates from the 12th century (the main rebuilding dates from the late 15th and 16th centuries), and Framlingham Town F.C.
+The Church of St Michael the Archangel is a prominent feature of the town.
+It dates from the 12th century (the main rebuilding dates from the late 15th and 16th centuries) and has a ring of eight bells dating from the 15th to 20th centuries.
+It also contains a very rare Thamar organ and a number of tombs of nobles.
+The church and other parts of the town feature as locations in the Anthony Horowitz novel Magpie Murders.

-The town has the two oldest functioning Post Office pillar boxes in the UK, dating from 1856, located in Double Street and in College Road.
+Framlingham has a football team, located in Badingham Road.
+The town has the two oldest-functioning Post Office pillar boxes in the UK, dating from 1856, located on Double Street and on College Road.
 The pillar boxes are marked V. R. Victoria Regina, after Queen Victoria.